 Swiss Water's primary raw material is premium green coffee including organic and fair trade coffee.
 Green coffee is sourced through coffee importers from coffee-producing countries in Central and South America, Africa and Asia.
+Swiss Water focuses on conscious sourcing with 38% of the Company's coffee holding such certifications, while 16% of the Company's coffee is certified as fair trade, 20% is certified organic and 11% is certified with Rainforest Alliance.

-Prices are based on the New York 'C' coffee commodity price, ("NY'C"), plus a quality differential.
+Prices are based on the New York 'C' coffee commodity price, ("NY'C'"), plus a quality differential.
 The NY'C' comprises futures prices that serve as a benchmark for the coffee industry, and that are negotiated between traders on the Intercontinental Exchange in New York.
 Both the NY'C' price and quality differential fluctuate in response to fundamental commodity factors that affect supply and demand, such as weather, political policies, and labour contracts in major coffee-producing countries.